George Wright (fugitive): Life after hijacking

 After the apprehension of his four accomplices, Wright remained the lone hijacker at large.
 Wright is known to have made his way to France, Guinea-Bissau, and finally to Portugal.
 While living in Guinea-Bissau in the 1980s, Wright allegedly used his real name and worked as logistics manager of the Belgian nonprofit Iles de Paix.

 Apprehension

-On September 26, 2011, Wright was arrested in Algueirão–Mem Martins, Portugal after 41 years on the run, as the result of a combined task force that introduced cold-case evidence from New Jersey.
-The task force matched Wright's fingerprints from the New Jersey prison with the fingerprints on the ID card issued by the Portuguese government.
+On September 26, 2011, Wright was arrested in Algueirão–Mem Martins, Portugal after 41 years on the run, as the result of a United States Marshals Service Fugitive Task Force (Detectives Richard Cope and Daniel Klotz) and the New Jersey Department of Corrections Special Investigations Division that introduced cold-case evidence from New Jersey.
+After locating Wright, the task force confirmed Wright's fingerprints from the New Jersey arrest with the fingerprints on the ID card issued by the Portuguese government.
+Wright spent nearly three weeks in jail, before being released under house arrest.
 The United States sought his extradition, with the possibility that he would finish the remaining 22 years of his sentence.
 However, the request was denied on the grounds that Wright is a Portuguese citizen.